 We can't avoid chemical exposure

-EDF partnered with MyExposome to conduct a pilot project using the wristbands.
-Twenty-eight participants wore the wristbands for a week.
+EDF has partnered with MyExposome to conduct pilot projects using the wristbands.
+In the latest project, participants from across the U.S. wore the wristband for a week to learn about chemicals in their environment.

 Among the participants were EDF staff and board members as well as outside experts in public health.
 Many of them already take steps to avoid chemicals in everyday products.
-Yet, in just one week, every one of them came into contact with chemicals tied to serious health concerns.
+Yet, in just one week, every one of the participants came into contact with chemicals tied to serious health concerns.

 Emerging technologies like these wristbands are helping to build a more robust body of information that can shed light on the best ways to reduce harmful exposures and protect health.